Qualitative variation: McIntosh's D and E

-where N is the total sample size and ni is the number in the ith category.
+where ni is the number in the ith category and K is the number of categories.

+He also proposed several normalized versions of this index.
+First is D:

-where K is the number of categories.
+where N is the total sample size.

+This index has the advantage of expressing the observed diversity as a proportion of the absolute maximum diversity at a given N.

+Another proposed normalization is E — ratio of observed diversity to maximum possible diversity of a given N and K (i.e., if all species are equal in number of individuals):

 Fisher's alpha

 This was the first index to be derived for diversity.

 where K is the number of categories and N is the number of data points in the sample.
 Fisher's α has to be estimated numerically from the data.